6 min read

 These neurons play a key role in our behavior as empaths.
 It provides us the capacity to experience how the other person feels, enabling us to connect with them on an emotional level.

-Couple mirroring body language on a date
+Signs of mirroring body language

 While we don’t often realize we’re mirroring someone, we also don’t often realize when we’re being mirrored.
 But the thing is, it happens more often than we’re aware of.